aayushah711/task-manager-2/readme.md

 1. User: Represents a user in the system.
 Users can create tasks, be assigned tasks, and participate in projects.

-- Attributes: id, name, email, password, profileImage
+   - Attributes: id, firstName, lastName, email, password, profilePic

 2. Project: Represents a project or team within the system.
 A project can have multiple tasks and users.

    - Attributes: id, name, description

 3. Task: Represents a task within a project.
 A task can have a title, description, due date, and be assigned to a user.

    - Attributes: id, title, description, dueDate, status, createdBy, assignee, projectId

 4. Comment: Represents a comment made on a task.
 A comment can have attachments.

    - Attributes: id, content, userId, taskId

 5. Attachment: Represents a file attached to a task or comment.

-- Attributes: id, fileName, fileType, filePath, taskId, commentId
+   - Attributes: id, url, taskId, commentId

 ### Relationships